Elaidzha1940/Gradient-Buttons-Showcase/README.md

 =====

 ### Description
-This project demonstrates how to create buttons with gradient backgrounds in SwiftUI and UIKit.
-Examples include horizontal, vertical, and diagonal gradients, as well as how to set up a gradient button in UIKit.
+Demonstrates how to create gradient background buttons in SwiftUI and UIKit.
+Includes examples for creating buttons, setting up their gradient backgrounds, and handling tap actions.

 ### SwiftUI Example